-macOS 12 Monterey is coming to Macs later this year and we're excited!
+macOS 12 Monterey is coming to Macs on Monday 25 October 2021 and we're excited!
 Apple's revealed details of lots of new features coming to Macs with the new update to the operating system and we can't wait to install it (read about what's coming in macOS Monterey).
 But before Monterey arrives there are a few things we recommend that you do before installing it.

 It's not only for Monterey that you should prepare your Mac though, it's good practice to run these checks on your Mac whenever you are updating the operating system.
 We recommend that you follow the steps below to make sure your Mac is ready for a new operating system as it will minimise your risk of having problems either during or after the update.